To make a table, you need wood.

 How it Works

-Alessio’s Workshop meets weekly on Wednesday nights, from 6-9pm central time, held over Zoom.
+Alessio’s Workshop meets weekly on Wednesday nights, from 6-9pm central time, over video call on Discord.

 Pages for each session are due 24 hours before the session begins.
-Writers upload their pages as a PDF file to a google drive folder shared with the entire cohort.
+Writers upload their pages as a PDF file to the #pages channel, where they will be accessible to other members of the server.

 Pages, scenes, outlines, pitches, and more are all acceptable to upload.
-Writers submitting more than ten pages of material will specify a ten-page segment they would like to focus on.
+Writers submitting more than ten pages of material are encouraged to specify a ten-page segment they would like to focus on.
 You may bring in the same project every week or something brand new.

 Alessio reads all uploaded material in advance of the session.
-If you upload work late, I may not be able to read it, but you may still attend the session and receive feedback.
+If you upload work late, I may not be able to read, but you may still attend the session and receive feedback.

 Reading your fellow writers’ work prior to the session is encouraged, but not required.